 A Sierra Nevada Mountain range that has elevations ranges from 4,000 feet to 14,496 feet.
 If you are one to strap on a backpack...you have got to come to Yosemite National Park!

-Your journey here will take you to hundreds of blue lakes, thousands of streams, numerous waterfalls, through thick forests, over sheer granite walls and into many alpine meadows.
+Your journey to Yosemite will take you to hundreds of blue lakes, thousands of streams, numerous waterfalls, through thick forests, over sheer granite walls and into many alpine meadows.

 Yosemite National Park has backpacking trails for beginners, as well as for the expert hiker.
 People who are backpacking around the world usually will make their way to the trails in the Yosemite mountains.